calincru/Online-Courses/README.md

-My personal arhive of assignments and notes from the online courses I took.
+## Online CoursesMy personal arhive of assignments and notes from the online courses I took.